yorkie-team/yorkie-js-sdk/yorkie-js-sdk.clienteventtype.md

 ## ClientEventType enum

-`ClientEventType` is client event types
+`ClientEventType` represents the type of the event that the client can emit.

 <b>Signature:</b>